turingschool/outcomes/2015_outcomes_report.markdown

 * A few anomalies were simplified such as a job title of `some corporate BS` became `developer` when I knew the details of their job
 * Non-graduates and exempted job hunters were at times excluded as described in the relevant sections above

-### Were the data/calculations audited?
+### Is this the *real* story?

-No. As a small non-profit, honestly, I can't argue why it benefits students to spend money on a data audit.
-If we were motivated to cheat we could omit data or sneak changes past the best auditors.
-Instead I hope the depth and clarity of the above calculations and discussion demonstrate our commitment to transparency.

-That being said, if an appropriate entity is so motivated as to donate auditing services, we're happy to share student contact information under sufficient guards to maintain their privacy.

-So what if we're making this all up?
-Or doctoring the data?
-First, our admissions are strong, jobs are strong, and we don't have much to gain by presenting phoney data.
-Second, we're a 501(c)3 non-profit so there's not a whole lot of benefit to be had from gaming the market / public perception.

 We don't believe in hiding skeletons in the closet.
-Many of the numbers above are below what other programs will claim.
+Many of our numbers are below what other programs will claim.
 We work hard on recruiting and selecting a diverse, capable group of students.
 We cram as much learning as possible into their seven months.
 Then we help them find great jobs and launch fantastic careers.
 We iterate on those processes constantly, do the best we can, and these are the results.
 Whatever the data says we're ok with it.

 If you'd like to hear it straight from the students, [read reviews on CourseReport](https://www.coursereport.com/schools/turing#/reviews).